unckless/RobUnckless_Lab_Notebook/_posts/2019-03-20-Moorea-Test-Samples-2.md

 ---
 layout: post
-title: Testing More Pocillopora and Porites Mo'orea Samples
+title: Testing Extraction of More Pocillopora and Porites Mo'orea Samples
-tags: [ DNA, RNA , Moorea ]
+tags: [ DNA/RNA Extraction, Pocillopora, Montipora, DNA, RNA ]
 ---

 ### DNA amounts for Pocillopora and Porites Mo'orea samples were really low in the [previous extraction](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Eggs-Bundles-Moorea/), and RNA quality for Porites was poor.
 We wanted to try bead homogenizing and incubating to see if un-digested proteins/sugars were inhibiting nucleic acid binding on the columns.